powersync-ja/powersync-kotlin/README.md

 ## Current Limitations / Future work

-The PowerSync Kotlin Multiplatform SDK is currently in an alpha release and is not yet suitable for production use.
+The PowerSync Kotlin Multiplatform SDK is currently in an beta release and is not yet suitable for production use.

 Current limitations:

-- Debugging via configurable logging is not yet implemented.
 - Integration with SQLDelight schema and API generation (ORM) is not yet supported.
 - Supports only a single database file.